-- 6. When working on case files at home Charles Morgan's laptop is protected from unauthorised and unrestricted access by third parties including family members by use of a password to log on as a user, logging off when not in use and powering off prior to prolonged periods of non-use. - 7.
-Electronic documents which are processed by Chambers' clerks as well as being passed to Charles Morgan by being attached to email will also be saved to Chambers' case management system by the clerks and held securely by Chambers as a Data Processor for Charles Morgan.

-- 8. When a case is complete the hard copy papers will be returned to the professional client. - 9.
-When a case is complete the electronic folder storing all data relating to that case will be recategorised as "Archive" and removed from the laptop accordingly, and will thereafter be reviewed under Charles Morgan's Data Retention and Disposal Policy (below). - 10.
-Personal data may be shared with third parties, including third-party Data Processors, such as witnesses, experts, other members of Chambers, employees of Chambers (such as Clerks), judges or other decision-makers or tribunals, or recipients of marketing materials, but only ever for Charles Morgan's legitimate interests as a barrister.
-Charles Morgan will at all times adhere to the BSB Code of Conduct on client confidentiality.
+- 5. Electronic documents which are processed by Chambers' clerks as well as being passed to Caroline Topping by being attached to email will be saved to Chambers' case management system by the clerks and held securely by Chambers as a Data Processor for Caroline Topping. - 6.
+When a case is complete the hard copy papers will be returned to the professional client if there is one.
+Papers relating to a direct access client's case will be retained unless requested otherwise. - 7.
+When a case is complete the electronic file storing all data relating to that case will be marked accordingly, and will be reviewed under Caroline Topping's Data Retention and Disposal Policy. - 8.
+Personal data may be shared with third parties, including third-party Data Processors, such as witnesses, experts, other members of Chambers, employees of Chambers (such as Clerks), judges or other decision-makers or tribunals, or recipients of marketing materials, but only ever for Caroline Topping's legitimate interests as a barrister.
+Caroline Topping will at all times adhere to the BSB Code of Conduct on client confidentiality.

-2. MOBILE WORKING POLICY
+MOBILE WORKING POLICY

-This Policy applies to Charles Morgan and any Data Processor instructed on Charles Morgan's practice who may remove case files, papers or other personal data from Chambers or Charles Morgan's home for the purposes of his practice.
+This Policy applies to Caroline Topping and any Data Processor instructed on Caroline Topping's practice who may remove case files, papers or other personal data from the precincts of Chambers' offices for the purposes of work.